arikatlahemanthkumar/chatbot/README.md

-# Chatbot with LangGraph, LangChain, and Gemini AI
+# Chatbot with LangGraph, LangChain, and Together AI

-This is a chatbot application that uses LangGraph, LangChain, and Gemini AI for natural language processing, with Neon DB for persistent storage.
+This is a chatbot application that uses LangGraph, LangChain, and Together AI for natural language processing, with Neon DB for persistent storage.

 ## Features

-- Integration with Google's Gemini AI for natural language processing
+- Integration with Together AI for natural language processing
 - Persistent chat history storage using Neon DB
 - RESTful API using FastAPI
 - User-specific chat history retrieval